JoseeTelegram/JoseeTelegram/README.md

 coin - Flips a coin
 roll - Makes a dice roll
-crypto - Displays the value of the most popular cryptocurrencies note - Allows to use notes in telegram cat - Sends a random cat picture random - Returns a random number from one to argument remind - Reminds you of your message from the past
+crypto - Displays the value of the most popular cryptocurrencies cat - Sends a random cat picture random - Returns a random number from one to argument remind - Reminds you of your message from the past